method1020/Ash-Adventures/book.md

   * the brownie (she) is skeptical
   * man and woman brownie come out with a bunch of 4oz cups of some kind of frothy liquid.
   * she throws a burning log into a fireplace.

-  “Travelers, I have asked Talia to seek you out, because I believe you have the best chance to succeed.
-Long ago, two wizards sought out ancient magical artifacts, near the town of Haling Cove.
-Archmage Roberto believed he could unravel their secrets and took with him a delegation to take the artifacts somewhere they could be kept safe and studied, whereas the younger, more ambitious Wizard Belven wanted to study them for himself, and knew as soon as they were in Roberto’s vaults they’d be out of his reach.

-“As Roberto prepared to take an artifact from the oceans, he was found murdered on the docks.
-Some suspected Belven, but the town of Haling Cove sided with Belven - they found him charming, and he planned to retrieve the tablet for himself.

-“A few months later, Belven was also found dead, his back full of tiny spears - likely the work of the The Sæsha'sol (The Sea Gloom).
-It’s uncertain whether he found and retrieved any of the artifacts or not.

-“Go to Haling Cove and find the artifacts.
-The fate of the Cloakwood, the Sea of Swords, and perhaps even Faerun itself hangs in the balance.
-I would do this task myself, but fear I would draw far too much attention to things that are best left quiet.

-“The presence of your Boggle suggests that the situation is worsening, and we can no longer simply watch.

 * aleric and lucy going to town.
 * aleric going through a long monolog to lucy, turns around, and she is gone.